verminski/Tosia/README.txt

+README

-Tosia: A Simple Pet Clinic Web Application
+Tosia: Flask Web Application
-Tosia is a Flask-based web application designed for managing pet visits to clinics.
-It allows you to add pets, book their visits to clinics, view visit history, and delete pets when necessary.

-Features:
+Welcome to Tosia, a Flask web application that helps pet owners manage their pets, book veterinary visits and see a history of visits.

+The application uses a SQLite database to store the data and SQLAlchemy as the ORM.

+Application Structure

+The application consists of three main models:

+* Pet: Represents the pets owned by users.
+* Clinic: Represents the veterinary clinics available for visits.
+* Visit: Represents a veterinary visit, related to both a pet and a clinic.

+The application also consists of six main routes:

+* Home ('/'): The home page.
-* Add a new pet.
+* Add Pet ('/addpet'): A page to add a new pet.
+* Confirm Delete ('/confirmdelete'): A confirmation page for deleting a pet.
+* Delete Pet ('/deletepet'): A route to delete a pet.
-* Book a visit for a pet to a clinic.
+* Book Visit ('/bookvisit'): A page to book a veterinary visit.
-* View visit history.
-* Delete a pet (soft delete, the pet is marked as inactive).
-* Fetches and displays a random cat image from 'TheCatAPI' at the booking visit page.
+* Visit History ('/visithistory'): A page showing a history of veterinary visits.

+How to Run

 Prerequisites

-The following packages should be installed in your environment:
+Make sure you have the following installed on your system:

+Python 3.7 or higher
-Flask
+Flask 1.1.2 or higher
-Flask-SQLAlchemy
+Flask-SQLAlchemy 2.4.4 or higher
-blinker
-requests

-Getting Started:
+Requests 2.25.1 or higher

+Steps

-Clone this repository.
+1. Clone this repository to your local machine.
+2. Navigate to the repository's directory through the terminal.

-Install the necessary packages using pip.
+3. Install the necessary dependencies with the following command:

 pip install -r requirements.txt

-Run the application:
+Run the application using the following command:

 python app.py

-Open your web browser and navigate to http://localhost:5000.
+Open a web browser and navigate to http://127.0.0.1:5000/ to see the application in action.

-Project Structure
-app.py: This is the main file where the Flask application along with its routes are defined. pets.db: This is the SQLite database file where data about pets, visits, and clinics are stored.
-templates: This folder contains the HTML templates used by the application.

-Future Improvements:

-User authentication and authorization.
-Enhanced error handling and user input validation.
-A more comprehensive pet and clinic management system.
+Enjoy managing your pets with the Tosia Flask application!

+Note: This application is set to run in debug mode for development purposes.
+For deployment, make sure to set debug=False in the app.run() function.